• About

 Program Structure

-Weekends are free days for personal or communal time to integrate and recharge for next week.
-Only breakfast is included.
+• Free weekends for personal or communal time to integrate and recharge for next week – with breakfast offered.

 Arrival is on Sunday, April 26, at a specific time that will be announced later.
 The arrival day includes a welcoming circle and dinner.
 Departure is on Saturday, June 13, and includes breakfast and collective cleaning.
 We cannot accept later arrivals or earlier departures, as both the arrival and departure days are integral parts of the program.